-Report focuses on sustainability of infectious disease surveillanceJuly 17th, 2012 in Diseases, Conditions, Syndromes /
+Report focuses on sustainability of infectious disease surveillanceJuly 17, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Just as the globalization of trade and travel is rapidly evolving, so is the globalization of infectious diseases and the need for cooperative approaches to detect, prevent and control them, according to Dr. David Dausey, chair of the Mercyhurst University Public Health Department.

 The outbreaks of Severe Acute Respiratory Syndrome (SARS) and avian influenza H5N1 in recent years showed how infectious diseases can significantly impact national economies and exposed the need for cooperation in detecting and controlling disease to protect populations and economies.

 Such is the rationale behind a newly published paper in Global Health Governance by Dausey and eight co-authors from six different countries.
 The publication, "Sustainability of Sub-Regional Disease Surveillance Networks," describes the team's research in Southeast Asia to build and sustain sub-regional disease surveillance networks.

 The purpose of a surveillance network is to measure the need for intervention, including early warning of emerging events and empower decision makers with timely and reliable information.
 While effective, surveillance networks face many challenges as they mature, from training to funding.